cjules0609/VegasAfterglow/docs/source/examples.rst

     # where phi_ppd is the number of points per degree in the phi direction, theta_ppd is the number of points per degree in the theta direction, and t_ppd is the number of points per decade in the time direction    .

 .. note::
-    Setting usere-defined structured jet in the Python level is OK for light curve and spectrum calculation.
-However, it is not recommended for MCMC parameter fitting.
+    Setting user-defined structured jet in the Python level is OK for light curve and spectrum calculation.
+However, it is not recommended for MCMC parameter fitting if you do care about the performance.
     The reason is that setting user-defined profiles in the Python level leads to a large overhead due to the Python-C++ inter-process communication.
     Users are recommended to set up the user-defined jet structure in the C++ level for MCMC parameter fitting for better performance.